StatistikStadtZuerich/sszvis/docs/static/style-guide/accessibility.md

-# Accessibility

-For accessibility purposes, a label has to be defined.
+> For accessibility purposes, a label has to be defined.
 A label will automatically be shown if a title and a description are provided.
 If a title and description are not already provided by an external source, they can be set in the config object.

 ### Usage